Some notes about Rust

 use full::path::module;

 The use keyword allows to reference an external module (full module path must be provided).
+It imports the module namespace in the current scope.

 use full::path::{module1, module2};